hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="entitywritealias"></a>
 # **EntityWriteAlias**
-> void EntityWriteAlias (EntityWriteAliasRequest entityWriteAliasRequest)
+> void EntityWriteAlias (EntityWriteAliasRequest entityWriteAliasRequest, TimeSpan? wrapTTL = null)

 Create a new alias.